02/03/2021

 In other words, businesses should balance their focus on the bottom line with the happiness of those working for them.

 This approach also makes good business sense.
 It’s been proven time and time again that employees work more efficiently when happier.
 Research by Oxford University’s Saïd Business School, in collaboration with British telecoms firm BT, found that workers are 13 per cent more productive when happy.
-It’s clear that this is an area in major need of improvement, with more UK-based research showing that salaried work is one of the least likely activities to improve happiness.
+It’s clear that this is an area in major need of improvement.
+More UK-based research shows that salaried work is one of the least likely activities to improve happiness.

 The research shows that, while happy employees don’t work longer, they do get more done in their regular hours.
 What’s more, employee retention goes up and individual business successes skyrocket when workers are more content in their jobs.
 Improving work conditions and investing in a designated well-being professional is clearly a win-win for employers.

 Improving the balance between business objectives and employee well-being should be a key concern for all managers.
-Beyond being tasked with meeting company targets, managers also have to take care of their team members, whether that means helping them reach personal goals or directing them towards mental-health resources.
+Beyond being tasked with meeting company targets, managers also have to take care of their team members.
+That could mean helping them reach personal goals or directing them towards mental-health resources.

-Although many companies may be looking to fill a specific role, it’s imperative that managers don’t forget the part they play in employee wellness.
+Although many companies may be looking to fill a specific role, managers must remember the part they play in employee wellness.

 Being a positive manager goes far beyond patting employees on the back for a job well done, or providing constructive feedback for future projects.
 All managers should make mental health a priority when it comes to building a positive work environment.
-While employers cannot necessarily impact the rest of their employees’ lives outside of work, they have an opportunity to greatly influence a huge part of their lives.
+While employers cannot necessarily impact the rest of their employees’ personal lives, they can greatly influence their professional ones.

-Building a positive workspace can look like providing bonus activities from yoga classes during lunch breaks to organizing team-building outings.
-It can also look like encouraging more transparent HR policies, like pay fairness and promotion decision-making, providing adequate breaks throughout the work day and ensuring that employees have control over their own work.
+Building a positive workspace can look like providing bonus activities.
+These might include yoga classes during lunch breaks, team-building outings or running clubs.
+It can also look like encouraging more transparent HR policies.
+These could include fairness in decision-making, adequate breaks throughout the work day and employees having control over their own work.

-Even if their workplace isn’t hiring a Chief Well-being Officer, managers can certainly take on the role with a little bit of positive attention.
+Even if their workplace isn’t hiring a Chief Well-being Officer, managers can take on the role with some positive attention.

 At IE University, students have access to an incredible array of mental-health resources, like our Center for Health, Well-Being and Happiness (CHWH).
 Our programs aim to provide students with experience that not only benefits them in the classrooms, but outside of them as they enter their careers of choice and climb corporate ladders.
 Our students don’t just learn how to navigate their careers.
 Through extracurricular programs, like initiatives through the CHWH, students learn how to thrive in the real world.
 Because we aim to build leaders in the workforce, it’s imperative students learn about well-being practices before entering it.